 Once you set up your FOWLR tank, minus the fishes, you will notice a gradual change in the tank environment.
 With all new substrates and organisms added, the tank will smell.
 And the fresh and clean-looking tank will appear less clean and clear.

-The live rocks, plants, and substrates will have green algae growing on them.
+The live rocks, and substrates will have green algae growing on them.
 That is because the bacterial colonies begin to establish themselves in this new environment.
 And this is entirely natural for both the tank and the wild environment.

 And as the algae begin to grow and take over the things in the tank, it means the cycling is nearly complete.
 It also means the tank is almost ready to have fish and other animals in it.